Epistemic-Me/Philosophies/README.md

 It enables coaches and health practioners to focus on clarifying the philosophy they want to use to help their patients and coachees achieve real outcomes - rather than the technology that might enable that change.

+Our current strategy is to use philosophies as a way to boostrap models of self of coaches and influencers we want on the Epistemic Me platform.
+This may change in the future as we move more processing to the backend.

 ## All Philosophers Welcome

 *Any* practioner can easily to write a philosophy for Epistemic Me.
 However, Philosophies can also be written for more advanced professional use cases.